compsci-suny-newpaltz/TR-TA-CompSci-Handbook/4 Before Semester Setup/Before Semester Checklist.md

 # Before Semester Checklist

-This checklist will help you prepare for your TA responsibilities before classes begin.
+This checklist will help you prepare for your TR responsibilities before classes begin.
 Completing these steps ensures you are ready to support the course from day one.

 ---
 ## Administrative Setup